Nannup railway line

-The Nannup Branch Railway, also known as the Wonnerup to Nannup Railway, was a branch line of the Western Australian Government Railways (WAGR) between Wonnerup and Nannup.
+The Nannup branch railway, also known as the Wonnerup to Nannup railway, was a branch line of the Western Australian Government Railways (WAGR) between Wonnerup and Nannup.

 History

 In 1897 the Jarrah Wood and Saw Mills Company leased the W.A.
 Timber Company's former timber concession in the South West of Western Australia.
 The section of the W.A.
-Timber Company's Ballaarat Tramway route south of the Bunbury-Busselton railway was reused by the Jarrah Wood and Saw Mills Company for the construction of a railway between Wonnerup and Jarrahwood in 1898–99.
+Timber Company's Ballaarat tramway route south of the Bunbury–Busselton railway was reused by the Jarrah Wood and Saw Mills Company for the construction of a railway between Wonnerup and Jarrahwood in 1898–99.

 The line operated until 1903, and was bought by the WAGR in 1907.
 Residents in the Nannup region were advocating for the extension to the railway in 1905 and in 1909 the Jarrahwood to Nannup line was completed and opened.
+Construction of this extension was authorised through the Wonnerup-Nannup Railway Act 1907, assented to on 20 December 1907.